hectane/hectane/README.md

 The goal of Hectane is simple: to create an SMTP client that is extremely easy to configure and use.
 The application exposes a simple HTTP API that is used for sending emails.

+Hectane can be run as a standalone application or embedded in a Go application.

 ### Features

 - ability to attach files to emails